AUnhurian/ha-chernivtsi-poweroff/README.md

 1. Click **Add**
 1. Paste `https://github.com/oppenheimer14/ha-chernivtsi-poweroff` into the **URL** field
 1. Chose **Integration** as a **Category**
-1. **Lviv PowerOff** will appear in the list of available integrations.
+1. **Chernivtsi PowerOff** will appear in the list of available integrations.
 Install it normally.

 ## Usage